How Do I Become a Patient Care Technician?

 What is the Job Outlook?

-The BLS predicts that the health care industry should generate 3.2 million new jobs, a 22% increase, between 2008 and 2018 (www.bls.gov).
+The BLS predicts that the health care industry should generate a 21% increase, between 2012 and 2022 for nursing assistants and orderlies (www.bls.gov).
 A career in nursing or residential care facilities, which includes PCTs, is expected to have a great job outlook because an increasing elderly population is living longer, due to advances in medicine and technology.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: